 In the opposite direction from the car park, a good footpath follows an interesting section of ruined Wall which includes the remains of Willowford turrets 48a and 48b, overlooking the River Irthing.
 The path then descends to the river and the remains of Willowford Bridge which was the old Roman bridge across the river.
 Over the river, the footpath climbs to Harrows Scar milecastle 49 and along the substantial section of Wall leading to Birdoswald Fort.
 Free car parking and free entry to local Roman ruins.

 Travelling:Exit the car park and turn left.
 Soon cross the Carlisle-Newcastle railway at a level crossing and continue approx 1.3 miles to a T junction with the A69.
-Turn right towards Carlisle on the straight main road with good views over the Irthing valley and beyond.
+Turn right towards Carlisle on the straight main road with great views over the Irthing valley and beyond towards southern Scotland.
 Continue for just over 5 miles to take a right turn on the A6071 towards Brampton, the same road you left Brampton on earlier.
 In just under 1 mile, as you enter Brampton town take the left turn at the large triangular green towards Talkin Tarn.
 Very shortly, turn left at the T junction then immediate right, again towards Talkin Tarn.
 Proceed a short distance through the town suburbs to a T junction and turn left on the B6413.
 Continue out of Brampton for just over 1 mile, passing under the A69 and over a railway level crossing, to a minor road on the left which leads the short distance to Talkin Tarn car park.

 Distance: 33.2 miles Location: Talkin Tarn Country Park Coordinates: N 54.92408, W 2.71355